choderalab/geometry-benchmark-espaloma/qc-opt-geo/README.md

     > python 02-a-chunk-qm.py

-    NOTE: `02-chunks/` CAN BE DOWNLOADED FROM ZENODO.
+    ***NOTE: `02-chunks/` can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.8357494).***

 3. Minimize QM structure with each force field of interest

-    The minimized structures using `openff-2.0.0` and `espaloma-0.3.0-rc1` was kindly provided by Pavan Behara.
+    The minimized structures using `openff-2.0.0` and `espaloma-0.3.0rc1` was kindly provided by Pavan Behara.
 The minimized structures are can be downloaded from Zenodo.

     To run minimization with `openff-2.1.0`, move to a different directory and run the lsf job script.
 The minimized structures will be stored in a new `02-outputs/` directory.
 Similarly, to minimize with `espaloma-0.3`, move to `espaloma-0.3.0rc6/` directory and run the lsf job script.

     > cd openff-2.1.0
     > bsub < lsf-submit-step02b.sh

-    NOTE: ALL MINIMIZED STRUCTURES EXPORTED CAN BE DOWNLOADED FROM ZENODO.
+    ***NOTE: All MM minimized structures (`02-outputs/`) can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.8357494).***

 4. Compute metric

     Run the `03-a-compute-metric.py` to compute the RMSD, TF, and ddE metrics for each MM force fields.
-Make sure the path to QM and MM optimized structures are defined correctly in `03-force-fields.json`.
+Make sure the path to QM and MM minimized structures are defined correctly in `03-force-fields.json`.
 Multiple csv files will be exported in `03-outputs/`.

     > cd compare-models-manuscript
     > bsub < lsf-submit-step03a.sh